ppuskari/jrouter/README.md

 * Some packet types need splitting to fit within limits.
 Some of these aren't implemented yet (mainly encapsulated).
 The unimplemented ones seem unlikely to hit those limits unless you are running a lot of routers or zones locally.
-* I plan to add a Prometheus metrics endpoint and at least add log levels / verbosity config.
 * The AURP implementation is mostly there, but not fully complete.
 The main thing missing is sequence number checking.